Honda CBR250R 0-60 mph in 7.10 seconds

 Now though, as mentioned there are many faster options that fall in the loosely defined class.

-If you want the maximum performance the Honda CBR250R is not the best choice as there are far more capable alternatives offered up by Honda themselves and by rival brands.
+If you want the maximum performance 250, the Honda CBR250R is not the best choice, as there are far more capable alternatives offered.

 If you must have a sporty entry-level Honda and want to race your friends on rival bikes, then the CBR300R or CBR500R are better straight-line performance choices than the CBR250R.

-Alternatively, the new CBR250RR is a high-performance 250 though this motorcycle is not available in all markets.
+Alternatively, the new Honda CBR250RR is a high-performance four-cylinder 250, though this motorcycle is not available in all markets.

 Honda CBR250R Acceleration